Skip to content

 Parameters:

-The column to count.
+The column, column expression, or DataChain expression to count.
 If omitted, counts all rows.
-The column can be specified as a string or a Column object.

 Returns: